vechain/vechain-sdk-js/docs/provider.md

     ``` bash
     const provider = new VeChainProvider(thorClient, wallet);
     ```
- - Start interacting with theVeChain blockchain using the available methods provided by the VeChainProvider.
+ - Start interacting with the VeChain blockchain using the available methods provided by the VeChainProvider.

 Example:
 ```typescript { name=vechain-provider, category=example }